KenKundert/emborg/doc/installing.rst

 Getting Started
 ===============

-Many Linux distributes include *Borg* in their package managers.
+Many Linux distributions include *Borg* in their package managers.
 In Fedora it is referred to as *borgbackup*.
 In this case you would install *borg* by running the following::

     sudo dnf install borgbackup